ChrstphrHll/npc_gen/students/Theriss Deularla.md

 ---
 ### Description
 - 6th year Gnome Cleric in Treskal
-- straight brunette hair that's parted to the side, slightly obscuring an eye, Pale Gray eyes, and Dark Tan skin
+- shoulder length wavy dark red hair that's put up, Pale Gray eyes, and Dark Tan skin
 - Is Attentive and Fraudulent, and has Knowledge as their ideal

 ### Organizations